Advice on care

-If you or your parent or relative needs permanent long term care in a care home and you are assessed for having to pay for your own care, but most of your capital is tied up in your former home, instead of having to necessarily sell it, you could apply for a Deferred Payments Arrangement providing:-
+If you, your parent or relative needs permanent long-term care in a care home and are assessed as having to pay for your own care but most of your capital is tied up in your former home, instead of having to necessarily sell the property, you could apply to your Local Authority for a Deferred Payments Arrangement providing:-

 A Deferred Payment Arrangement acts like an IOU where providing you qualify, instead of being forced into having to quickly sell your property just to meet your fees, you can ask your local authority to pay the fees for you whilst you decide what to do with the property, or until you find a buyer.
 You then clear the debt when you sell your home, or the person needing care dies whichever is the earliest.
-In the meantime your Local Authority charges a modest rate of interest and secure their debt by placing a legal charge over the title of your home.
+In the meantime, your Local Authority charges a modest rate of interest and secures their debt by placing a legal charge over the title of your home.

 Should you qualify, your Local Authority then pays your care fees for you until you sell your home or die when they will recover the debt from the sale proceeds.

-To avoid you building up too large a debt your Local Authority will then ask you to pay them all of your income (except a small Personal Expenses Allowance which in 2024-5 is currently £30.15 p.w. in England, £39.50 p.w. if you live in Wales or £34.50 p.w. in Scotland).
+To avoid you building up too large a debt your Local Authority will then ask you to pay them all of your income (except a small Personal Expenses Allowance which in 2025-6 is currently £30.65 p.w. in England, £44.65 p.w. if you live in Wales or £35.90 p.w. in Scotland).
 To ensure the debt plus some interest is eventually repaid they secure their debt by placing a legal charge over the property.

 You can keep a Deferred Payment Arrangement for as long as you like up until the earlier of selling the property, or the person needing care dies, or the accumulated debt exceeds around 75-80% of your home’s value.
 Once you clear any debt, any remaining value received from selling the property still belongs to the person needing care.